ValeriiZhyla/spring_learning_notes/Spring MVC/Spring MVC.md

-I'll run application at localhost:8080, and perform endpoint tests with Postman.
+I'll run the application at localhost:8080, and perform endpoint tests with Postman.

 [[RestController]]